Christmas expenses 2024: what can you claim?

 Gifts for your customers

-- You don’t spend more than £50 per year on gifts for the client in question
+- Don’t spend more than £50 per year on gifts for a customer

-- The gift contains a ‘conspicuous advert’ for your business
+- Make sure the gift contains a ‘conspicuous (clearly visible) advert’ for your business

-- The gift isn’t food, drink, tobacco or a voucher that the client can exchange for goods or cash
+- Give a gift that isn’t food, drink, tobacco or a voucher that the customer can exchange for goods or cash

 Wondering whether your gift ideas fit within the rules?
 HMRC has more information on customer gifting requirements.